kroa38/RaspLogger/README.md

 systemctl status influxdb.service
 ```

 - 7) Init the databases and users

 This create the 3 databases and one admin user and one reader user

 ```
 python util_dbase.py
 ```
+Important !!
+option "auth-enabled = false" must be declared into  /etc/influxdb/influxdb.conf
+and be changed to "auth-enabled = true" after !